Located in Studio 12

 October – December

 A native of Aichi, Japan, Fumi Amano seeks to do new and creative things with glass and demonstrate new possibilities within the medium.
 Amano entered graduate school to expand her expertise with glass as a medium, but her work shifted more into the conceptual space as she began using her art as a primary means to express her emotions, given English is her second language.
 Her work is inspired by her strong desire for intimacy as well as a deep sense of loneliness.
 She is obsessed with communicating with others and creates work that elicits visceral, gut emotions in her audience.
-Recent visitors to Target Gallery will remember Amano’s work Look at Me, in the group exhibition Please Touch in June 2016.
+Amano’s work Look at Me was featured in the Target Gallery group exhibition Please Touch in June 2016.
 Viewers were invited to lick the frosted glass pane to reveal themselves to a person on the opposite side.